Rsantct/pAudio/doc/README.md

 You don't have to worry about preparing CamillaDSP configuration files.

+## `config.yml`

 All settings are done inside **`pAudio/config.yml`**

+See the provided sample files.

+## Web server

+The Node.js web server needs to be prepared before running it.

+Please run in a terminal:

+    cd ~/pAudio/code/share/www
+    npm init -y                    # Prepares the internal framework of the project. npm install express js-yaml    # Install express (the web server engine)
+                                   # and the node YAML library

 ## Sound Device

 Set the output device name to be used in **`~/pAudio/config.yml`**, for example: